 1. Indian Museum

-Founded in 1814 by the Asiatic Society of Bengal in Kolkata, the Indian Museum is the oldest and the grandest of all museums in India.
-It is home to some of the rarest artifacts and the exhibition includes Mummies, Mughal painting, coins, armors, and other such items.
-The museum is one of the most popular tourist places in Kolkata.
+The Indian Museum was founded in 1814 by the Asiatic Society of Bengal in Kolkata, the Indian Museum is the oldest and the largest of all museums in India.
+It is home to some of the rarest scientific and cultural artefacts and the exhibition includes Mummies, Mughal paintings, antiques, fossils, coins, armours, and other such items.
+The museum is one of the most important places in Kolkata.

 2. Victoria Memorial